Death of Darwin Dormitorio

 Darwin Dioso Dormitorio (May 6, 1999 – September 18, 2019) died as the result of maltreatment at the Philippine Military Academy (PMA), Baguio, Benguet, Philippines.
-He was laid to rest on September 25, 2019 in his hometown of Cagayan de Oro and was given full military honors.
+He was laid to rest on September 25, 2019, in his hometown of Cagayan de Oro and was given full military honors.
 In 2019, the Armed Forces of the Philippines (AFP), along with the National Bureau of Investigation (NBI), announced plans to investigate his death, and a House of Representatives resolution was filed seeking a congressional inquiry into the incident.
 In 2020, two PMA cadets were indicted for murder and three PMA doctors were also charged with participation in the crime.

 Cadet background

-Cadet 4th class Dormitorio, who would have been a member of PMA Class 2023, was a 20-year old plebe of the Philippine Military Academy (PMA), the military school of the Armed Forces of the Philippines (AFP).
+Cadet 4th class Dormitorio, who would have been a member of PMA Madasigon Class of 2023, was a 20-year old plebe of the Philippine Military Academy (PMA), the military school of the Armed Forces of the Philippines (AFP).
 His father, retired Army Col. William Dormitorio, is a graduate of PMA Marangal Class of 1974.
 Dormitorio was the youngest of the three children and his parents described him as "very kind" and "just quiet."

 Before admittance into the PMA, Dormitorio was a freshman Agricultural and Biosystems Engineering student at Xavier University – Ateneo de Cagayan.